Maxime00/learning-user-safety/README.md

 ```
 Note: the argument -u ros lets docker write files with local user permission

-The trajectory replaying and following take in as argument the user_number and the number_of_traj per safety category to be played.
+The trajectory replaying and following take in as argument the user_number and the number_of_demos per safety category to be played.
-Other arguments are options for plots amd playing only planned trajectories:
+Other arguments are options for plots and playing only planned trajectories (use -h for help):
 -u <user_number>
 -n <number_of_demos>
 -r <use_replay> [True, False]